evoblink/simple-web-app/README.md

 See CONTRIBUTORS.txt for development credits.

-eterritoires-simple-web-app concept originally by:
-Ben Werdmuller <ben@elgg.com> and David Tosh <dave@elgg.com>

 eterritoires-simple-web-app is released under the GNU Public License (GPL), which is supplied in this distribution as LICENSE.

-For installation instructions, please see the INSTALL file.